Andrea A., 130 YinD

 With eyes full of curiosity, he then grabbed the cellphone out of my hand to learn the names of the surrounding celestial bodies.

 Teacher, facilitator, mentor – all terms used to describe a volunteer.
-Never did I imagine that “sister” would be another role that I would come to embrace.
+Never did I imagine that “sister” would be another role I would embrace.

-I have two host brothers, Nong Omsin (ออมสิน)and Nong At (อัฐ).
-Omsin refers to bank savings, and At refers to what Thai currency was formerly called.
+I have two host brothers, Nong Omsin (ออมสิน) and Nong Aut (อัฐ).
+Omsin refers to bank savings, and aut was what Thai currency was formerly called.

-I feel the most at home being around my host brothers, I do feel safe and secure having them in my life.
+I feel the most at home being around my host brothers, and so metaphorically speaking, I do feel safe and secure having them in my life.

-Twenty-year-old, Nong Omsin, and twelve-year-old, Nong At, were the first friends I made in Wiang Sa, Nan.
-They showed me around and helped me to speak Northern Thai and integrate into the community.
+Twenty-year-old, Nong Omsin, and twelve-year-old, Nong Aut, were the first friends I made in Wiang Sa, Nan.
+They showed me around and helped me speak Northern Thai and integrate into the community.

 Nong Omsin and I lived under the same roof during the first two months at site.
 He is funny, smart, and from what I have observed of how he treats people, he is such a gentleman.

 My favorite bonding moments occurred when I was teaching him how to drive manual.
 We jumped at every opportunity to practice.
-He’d stall and we’d laugh.
+He’d stall.
+We’d laugh.
 It was comforting to know we could tease each other.

-Much like his brother, Nong At is hilarious and quite clever.
-He knows exactly how to charm his way into hustling twenty baht from my host mom and grandmother, and admittedly, myself.
+Much like his brother, Nong Aut is hilarious and quite clever.
+He knows exactly how to charm his way into hustling twenty baht from my host mom and grandmother (and admittedly, myself).

-He is one of the most thoughtful kids I have ever met.
-One time, I told Nong At I missed cheese.
+Plus, he is one of the most thoughtful kids I have ever met.
+One time, I told Nong Aut I missed cheese.
 The next day, I came home from work to find him trying to make cheese by boiling milk and using a cheese cloth to gather the curds.
 Who does that!?